AvandarLabs/avandar-talks/README.md

 ## Copyright

 All content and slides are copyright of Avandar Labs.
-Sharing the repository URL publicly is permitted and so is cloning the repository for personal browsing and reference.
+Publicly sharing the repository URL is permitted and so is cloning the repository for personal browsing and reference.
 Any redistribution of the contents and slides in this repository is prohibited.
 See [LICENSE.txt](LICENSE.txt) for more details.